OceanFirst Financial (OCFC)

 nullAI Analysis | Feedback

-Mr. Maher has served as Chairman and Chief Executive Officer of OceanFirst Financial Corp. and OceanFirst Bank N.A. since 2017.
-He joined OceanFirst Bank in 2013 as President and Chief Operating Officer and was appointed to the Board of Directors in 2014.
-Prior to joining OceanFirst, Mr. Maher served as President and Chief Executive Officer of Patriot National Bancorp (2010-2013), and Patriot Bank NA (2011-2013).
-He previously held positions as Executive Vice President of Dime Savings Bank of Williamsburg, Senior Vice President Information Services of BISYS, and Managing Director Banking Strategy of Fidelity National Information Services.
-Mr. Maher also served as a Director of the Federal Reserve Bank of Philadelphia from 2020 to 2024.
+Mr. Maher has served as Chairman and Chief Executive Officer of OceanFirst Financial Corp. since 2017 and CEO since 2015.
+He joined OceanFirst in 2013 as President and Chief Operating Officer.
+Prior to his tenure at OceanFirst, Mr. Maher served as President and Chief Executive Officer of Patriot National Bancorp.
+His previous experience also includes roles as Executive Vice President of Dime Savings Bank of Williamsburg, Senior Vice President of Information Services of BISYS, and Managing Director of Banking Strategy at Fidelity National Information Services.
+He was also a Director of the Federal Reserve Bank of Philadelphia from 2020 through 2024.

-Patrick S. Barrett, Senior Executive Vice President & Chief Financial Officer
+Patrick S. Barrett, Senior Executive Vice President and Chief Financial Officer

 Mr. Barrett was appointed Executive Vice President and Chief Financial Officer of OceanFirst Financial Corp. on June 2, 2022.
-Before joining OceanFirst, he was Executive Vice President and Chief Financial Officer of First Midwest Bancorp, Inc. from January 2017 to April 2022.
-First Midwest Bancorp, Inc. completed a merger of equals with Old National Bancorp.
-Prior to First Midwest Bancorp, Inc., Mr. Barrett served as Chief Financial Officer at Fulton Financial Corp.
-Inc. His career, spanning over 30 years, also includes leadership positions at SunTrust Banks, JPMorgan Chase, and Deloitte.
+Before joining OceanFirst, he served as Executive Vice President and Chief Financial Officer of First Midwest Bancorp, Inc. from January 2017 to April 2022, which completed a merger with Old National Bancorp.
+He also held the position of CFO at Fulton Financial Corporation, Inc. His career spans over 30 years with leadership experience at financial services organizations including SunTrust Banks, J.P.
+Morgan Chase, and Deloitte.

-Joseph J. Lebel III, President & Chief Operating Officer
+Joseph J. Lebel III, President and Chief Operating Officer

 Mr. Lebel was appointed President and Chief Operating Officer of OceanFirst Bank on January 1, 2021, and Executive Vice President and Chief Operating Officer of OceanFirst Financial Corp. in June 2020.
-He joined OceanFirst in 2006 as Senior Vice President in charge of Commercial Lending.
-Before OceanFirst, Mr. Lebel was employed with Wachovia Bank N.A. as a Senior Vice President, holding various leadership and revenue-generating roles.
+He joined OceanFirst in 2006 as Senior Vice President in charge of Commercial Lending and has served in various leadership positions, including Chief Banking Officer and Chief Lending Officer.
+Previously, Mr. Lebel was a Senior Vice President at Wachovia Bank N.A.

-Michele B. Estep, Senior Executive Vice President & Chief Administrative Officer
+Michele B. Estep, Senior Executive Vice President and Chief Administrative Officer

 AI Analysis | Feedback